aks/thread_local_var_accessors/README.md

 In all cases, the `name` can be a string or symbol, with or without a leading `@`.

-Ultimately, these methods are all doing these basic accesses of the corresponding instance variables:
+Ultimately, these methods are all performing basic accesses of the corresponding instance variables:

     @name1 ||= ThreadLocalVar.new
     @name1.value = per_thread_value